Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayFirewallCustomRuleGroupByVariable.md

 ```

 ## DESCRIPTION
-The **New-AzApplicationGatewayFirewallCustomRuleGroupByVariable** creates a new GroupByVariable for the ApplicationGateway Firewall CustomRule GroupByUserSession.
+The **New-AzApplicationGatewayFirewallCustomRuleGroupByVariable** creates a new GroupByVariable for the application gateway firewall custom rule GroupByUserSession.

 ## EXAMPLES